mhoban/rainbow_bridge/README.md

 -rw-rw-r-- 1 justaguy justaguy    42 Mar 12 14:27 taxid_map
 ```

-In order to use this custom database with rainbow_bridge, if these files reside in a directory called `/users/justaguy/blast`, the value you would pass to `--blast-db` would be `/users/justaguy/blast/custom_database`
+In order to use this custom database with rainbow_bridge, if these files reside in a directory called `/users/justaguy/blast`, the value you would pass to `--blast` would be `/users/justaguy/blast/custom_database`

 ## Parameter files